nickcox/cd-extras/readme.md

 # What is it?

-general conveniences for the `cd` command in PowerShell stolen from bash and zsh
+general conveniences for the `cd` command in PowerShell, mostly stolen from bash and zsh.

 ![Basic Navigation](./basic-navigation.gif)